 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Chest pain, shortness of breath, cough, pale skin
+- Chest pain, trouble breathing, cough, pale skin

 - Fast, slow, or uneven heartbeat